 Mental health systems are very complex and any individual model will typically focus on representing only a simplified subset of system features that are most relevant to the decision topic being explored.
 The identification of salient system features will in turn shape the type of modelling technique to be deployed, with different methods indicated depending on whether the features of primary interest are trends, health states, flows, service processes, relationships, or system resources.
 Some of the different types of models that have been developed and applied to forecast, evaluate and optimise mental health services (1) are identified in Figure 1.
 These models vary in mathematical/statistical design, purpose and complexity.

 Statistical learning models (e.g., time series forecasting models, spatio-temporal models, causal models) are statistical tools to learn patterns in historical data (e.g., trends, distributions, and associations) to be able to predict possible future or trends under counterfactual conditions.
 They are data-driven and are commonly used to estimate and forecast the spatial and/or temporal distribution of illness prevalence, incidences and demands (2) or dynamics between services (3).
 They rely on an assumption that the predictions are determined by structure in existing data (e.g., historical trends, causal associations between variables).
 In mental health research, they are increasingly used to explore large datasets for purposes that include risk prediction, targeting care and identifying potential targets for prevention and intervention.

+Needs-based planning models build on such projections of future population prevalence by also modelling the quantum and types of services required to respond to these needs to estimate the system resourcing needed, such as workforce, facilities and funding [REF].
 A prominent Australian example of a needs based planning model is the National Mental Health Planning Framework Tool [REF].

 Markov model (MM) is a general term for a group of models (also called state-transition models) that predict transitions between different states (e.g. healthy, sick, recovered, dead).
 The states in a Markov model can be observed or latent and transitions between them are governed by the Markov assumption that the system is "memoryless", with transition probabilities solely depending on the present state and not the past.
 MM can be modelled both at the aggregate (cohort) or individual level with transition probability either being estimated from data or assumed based on literature or empirical evidence (4).
 MMs are widely used in service planning and health economic evaluation (e.g., to compare treatments) (1), due in part to their relative simplicity in modelling the outcomes of different courses of action over time.
 Markov models are the most common type of mental health simulation model, though over recent years there has been a shift to other methods as the mental health modelling field has matured (REF).